sabaakhvlediani1/User-Card-App/README.md

-# Link in Bio App
+# User Card App

-A React application for creating and managing a personal "Link in Bio" page where users can showcase links to their social profiles, projects, or any other external links.
+A React application for creating and managing a personal "User Card App" page where users can showcase links to their social profiles, projects, or any other external links.

 ## Table of Contents